Pilar (boat): Acquisition

-Hemingway acquired the boat on April 18, 1934, after returning from a safari in Africa.
+After returning from a safari in Africa, Hemingway acquired the boat on April 18, 1934.
 The boat was a modified version of the Wheeler Playmate line.
-The final price for the boat was $7,495 which included modifications such as a livewell to contain fish, dual-engine set-up, lowering the boat's transom by twelve inches and adding a full-width roller on the stern to aid in hauling large fish onto the boat.
+The final price for the boat was $7,495, including modifications such as a livewell to contain fish, dual-engine set-up, lowering the boat's transom by twelve inches, and adding a full-width roller on the stern to aid in hauling large fish onto the boat.
 A flying bridge was added later, but not by Wheeler.
 In addition, the boat's hull was painted black instead of the stock white color.

 The boat was constructed in the Coney Island yard of the Wheeler company, now of Chapel Hill, NC (which also built Fidel Castro's "Granma"), and delivered to Hemingway at Miami, attached to a wooden cradle which was part of the purchase price.
-With a friend and a Wheeler representative, Hemingway sailed the boat under its own power from Miami to Key West through Hawk Channel, a semi-protected waterway from Biscayne National Park to Key West, lying between the Key islands and the barrier reefs.
+With a friend and Wheeler representative, Hemingway sailed the boat under its power from Miami to Key West through Hawk Channel, a semi-protected waterway between the Key islands and the barrier reefs from Biscayne National Park to Key West.

 Science on the boat

 In addition to hunting, Hemingway was an avid fisherman and a great contributor to the development of the sport.
 He also contributed to the knowledge of Atlantic marine life.
 During his first visit to Cuba with Pilar, Hemingway hosted Charles Cadwalader, director of the Academy of Natural Sciences of Philadelphia, and Henry Fowler, the Academy's chief ichthyologist.
 These two scientists were in Cuba trying to determine the taxonomy of marlin species.
-They attempted to determine if white, blue, black, or striped marlin were different species or just color variants of the same species.
+They attempted to determine if white, blue, black, or striped marlins were different species or just color variants of the same species.
 As a result of their efforts on the boat, they reclassified the North Atlantic marlin variants.

 U-boat patrols

 During World War II, Hemingway used his boat to search for German U-boats in the Caribbean waters.
-Pilar was outfitted with communications gear including HF/DF or "Huff-Duff" direction-finding equipment.
+Pilar was outfitted with communications gear, including HF/DF or "Huff-Duff" direction-finding equipment.
 His minimal armament included a Thompson submachine gun and grenades.
 Most accounts state that any effort to attack a submarine would have been futile.
 Hemingway wrote about his intent to attack if he spotted a sub.
 Other accounts of these patrols imply that they were a farce and that he did them in return for extra gas rations and immunity from Cuban police for driving drunk.
-His hunting for U-Boats was the inspiration for the third act, "At Sea," in his novel Islands in the Stream.
+His hunting for U-Boats inspired the third act, "At Sea," in his novel Islands in the Stream.